 Table of contents (optional)

 Again, although the table of contents is an optional addition to your business proposal, it’s still a recommended element.
-It shows organization on your part, and allows the reader to quickly jump to any section of the proposal as needed.
+It shows organization on your part, and allows the reader to quickly jump to any section of the contract proposal as needed.

 Make the executive summary tell your story—not just promise to tell it,” says Diana Booher, owner of Booher Research Institute.
 The executive summary “should be a complete digest of your conclusions and recommendations—what you propose to do for the client: the what, why, how, and how much.”

 Think of the executive summary as your opportunity to present your case as to why you’re the best fit for the job in question.
-Instead of summarizing your entire proposal, focus on the conclusion you want the reader to reach after reading it.
+Instead of summarizing your entire contract proposal, focus on the conclusion you want the reader to reach after reading it.

 For more information on what to include in an executive summary, check out this helpful article from The Balance.